 On your first appointment you will be given written information about how to contact your therapist in an emergency.
 If an emergency occurs after office hours, the message on the Valley Mental Health answering machine will give you instructions about how to contact someone for help.

-The Psychiatric Crisis Center is located at 1118 Oak Street SE, just east of Salem Hospital.
-The Psychiatric Crisis Center is staffed 24 hours a day every day.
+The Behavioral Health Crisis Center is located at 1118 Oak Street SE, just east of Salem Hospital.
+The Behavioral Health Crisis Center is staffed 24 hours a day every day.
 If you are going there in person, here is a map of the location

-You can find your provider’s link here Online Appointments
+You can find your provider’s link here Online Appointments, or by contacting your provider.

 Our medication providers call one time for phone appointments.
 If you missed the call, please call us back as soon as you can and press option 5.
 If you call back 10 minutes after the appointment time or later your appointment will be missed, and you can reschedule your appointment with the front desk.